apples.jpg

 These are all legitimate worries and government organisations are proceeding with these technologies with extreme caution, especially when it comes to crops.
 There are heavy regulations and policies regarding market produce, so we won’t be eating anything ‘weird’ anytime soon.

 As of 2018, crops edited with CRISPR-Cas9 fall under the 2001 EU directive on genetically modified organisms.
 This directive was originally aimed at the older gene modification.
-In 2016, this 2001 directive was reinterpreted with regards to the new techniques that have emerged since 2001.
+In 2016, this 2001 directive was reinterpreted with regard to the new techniques that have emerged since 2001.

 They concluded that only techniques that have been thoroughly tested and proven to be safe are exempt from this directive, aka the old techniques that have already been proven to be safe.
 6